mnsupreme/MEAN_templates/README.md

 #mean parent
 code:
  _association_parent: {type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}

- description: creates a new parent association to be added to a mongoose model supported filetype: .js <br />
+ description: creates a new parent association to be added to a mongoose model <br />
+ supported filetype: .js <br />
- where to find: MEAN_mongoose_association_parent.sublime-snippet
+ where to find: MEAN_mongoose_association_parent.sublime-snippet <br />
  #mean child
  code:
  _association_children:[{type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}]
  description: creates a new mean child association to be added to a mongoose model <br />
  spported filetype: .js <br />
  where to find: MEAN_mongoose_association_child.sublime-snippet
  #mean validate
  code:
  {
-validate:{ //make this an array of objects for multiple validation objects
+validate:{
       validator: function( value ){
-        //validation function goes here

       },
     message:'failure message goes here'
     }
  },
- description: creates a validation object to be added to a mongoose schema <br />
- supported filetype: .js <br />
+ description: creates a validation object to be added to a mongoose schema supported filetype: .js <br />
 where to find: MEAN_mongoose_validation.sublime-snippet
  #mean search
  code:
  this.search = function(req,res){